-Even if you don’t start running campaigns immediately, the earlier you implement tracking, the more data you’ll be able to use for targeting later.
+The earlier you implement tracking, the more data you’ll be able to use for targeting later.
 Implement this ASAP!

 Then, it’s time to start the campaign.

 Last but not least, you need to create a campaign on Facebook.
-Once you have selected “Product Catalog Sales” as a campaign objective, Facebook will take you through the Dynamic ads workflow.
+Once you have selected “Product Catalog Sales” as the campaign objective, Facebook will take you through the Dynamic ads workflow.
 This offers a broad variety of configuration settings such as target audiences, placements, budget and ad messages.
 Now lets create dynamic ads!